Lungs and Respiratory System

 Pneumonia.
 This inflammation of the lungs usually happens because of bacterial or viral infection.
 Pneumonia causes fever and inflammation of lung tissue, and makes breathing difficult because the lungs have to work harder to transfer oxygen into the bloodstream and remove carbon dioxide from the blood.
 Common causes of pneumonia are influenza (the flu) and infection with the bacterium Streptococcus pneumoniae.

 Pulmonary hypertension.
 This is when the blood pressure in the arteries of the lungs is abnormally high, which means the heart has to work harder to pump blood against that high pressure.
-Pulmonary hypertension may happen in children because of a congenital (present at birth) heart defect or because of a health condition such as HIV infection.
+Pulmonary hypertension may happen in children because of a congenital (present at birth) heart defect or because of a health condition.

 Respiratory Diseases of Newborns